-In Oregon and in other states such as Michigan, mobile crisis response teams made up of mental health and social worker professionals are called upon to address incidents involving white black" has been substantiated by several local and national psychological or substance abuse in order to defuse these statistical studies, although law enforcement officials can still be events before they escalate to where police become necessary. found who deny the prevalance of racial profiling on the nation's These interventions are designed to result in appropriate, highways. non-police orientated outcomes such as a partial hospitalization or out-patient treatment.
-For example, in Eugene, Oregon, a In Connecticut, there have been several notorious racial profiling program called CAHOOTS (Crisis Assistance Helping Out on the cases.
-In the town of Trumbull, the Chief of Police circulated a de-Streets) responds to such incidents with a trained unit comprised partment memo encouraging profiling.
-One victim of this profiling of a nurse and emergency medical personel experienced in crisis was Alvin Penn, a prominent black State Senator who was stopped management along with a first responder trained in behavioral while driving in the white suburb of Trumbull, which borders the health.
-In 2019, they handled a fifth of the Eugene police predominately black city of Bridgeport; he was told by the police department's total call volume. officer that he was stopped for driving outside of Bridgeport.
+In Oregon and in other states such as Michigan, mobile crisis response teams made up of mental health and social worker professionals are called upon to address incidents involving psychological or substance abuse in order to defuse these events before they escalate to where police become necessary.
+These interventions are designed to result in appropriate, non-police orientated outcomes such as a partial hospitalization or out-patient treatment.
+For example, in Eugene, Oregon, a program called CAHOOTS (Crisis Assistance Helping Out on the Streets) responds to such incidents with a trained unit composed of a nurse and emergency medical personel experienced in crisis management along with a first responder trained in behavioral health.
+In 2019, they handled a fifth of the Eugene police department's total call volume.

-In suburban Avon, former police officers corroborated the existence 2.
-Home Invasions of the so-called "Barkhamsted Express," a term used for the Also left for future study, is the need for police to verify the identity practice of stopping minority motorists traveling through town of a home's occupants prior to entering it for the purpose of from Hartford to the Barkhamsted reservoir. executing a warrant.
+2. Home Invasions

+Also left for future study, is the need for police to verify the identity of a home's occupants prior to entering it for the purpose of executing a warrant.

 So called "no-knock" warrants, or forcible-entry raids to serve warrants without notice, are a product of this country's "war on drugs" and are further associated with the militarization of the police.
-No-knock warrants are widely recognized to have left a trail of victims across the country, as a result of collisions between officers with a license to invade private homes and residents black woman named Breanna Taylor while executing a no-knock search warrant shortly after midnight.
+No-knock warrants are widely recognized to have left a trail of victims across the country, as a result of collisions between officers with a license to invade private homes and residents convinced of their right to self-defense.
+Most recently in Louisville, Kentucky, Metro Police Department officers shot and killed a young Black woman named Breanna Taylor while executing a no-knock search warrant shortly after midnight.